Facilitating access to data, services and expertise

 In an ever-changing world, our members play an important and often critical role in helping to address the key global and regional issues that affect society, such as climate change, sustainable development, a digital economy, migration, security and health.
 With these challenges extending beyond national borders, society now expects a borderless digital economy and property market, as well as fully connected national databases for stronger cross-border emergency planning and environmental monitoring.

-Together with our members and with others, we are working to deliver European Location Services, a fundamental resource to help tackle these important issues as well as critical applications required for the public good.
-The goal is to provide easy access to pan-European geographic and land information from official national sources.
+Together with our members, we are committed to further developing European location services, a fundamental resource to help tackle these important issues as well as critical applications required for the public good.

-The Open European Location Services (Open ELS) project is a core component of operational European Location Services.
+The Open European Location Services (Open ELS) project demonstrates this potential.
 The two-year initiative is co-financed by the European Union’s Connecting Europe Facility and is developing European open geospatial data services from official national sources, as well as an associated business model.
 In doing so, it aims to improve the availability and interoperability of open geospatial information from the public authorities responsible for mapping, cadastre and land registries.